siditaduli/siditaduli/README.md

 <a href='https://coursera.org/share/475df3c98a68c27342c7c965be72fa4c'>Data Analysis with Python</a>

 ## Education
-🎓 Ph.D. in ElectroTechnical Engineering, Parallel programming of Weibull Distribution Parameter Estimation (2018)
+🎓 Ph.D. in ElectroTechnical Engineering, <a href='https://eteze.ucg.ac.me/application/showtheses?thesesId=179'> Parallel programming of Weibull Distribution Parameter Estimation (2018) </a>

 🎓 Master's Degree in Computer Sciences.
 Thesis: REST API with SOAP protocol (2008)